automorphism88/snapraid-btrfs/README.md

-Options appearing before the command control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to snapraid (with the exception of `-c`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary snapraid config file).
+Options appearing before the command control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to snapraid (with the exception of `-c`/`--conf`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary snapraid config file).
 Snapraid-btrfs also adds additional commands, such as `cleanup`, for managing its snapshots.

 ## Setup instructions